soxueren/atsd/installation/aws-emr-s3.md

 ### Enable Consistent S3 View

-For long-running production clusters, consider enabling EMR [Consistent View](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-consistent-view.html) for S3 which identifies inconsistencies between listings of objects returned by S3 and their metadata and attempts to resolve such inconsistencies using retries with expotential timeouts.
-When this option is enabled, the medatada about HBase files is stored in a [DynamoDB table](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emrfs-metadata.html).
+For long-running production clusters, consider enabling EMR [Consistent View](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-consistent-view.html) for S3 which identifies inconsistencies between object listings returned by S3 and their metadata and attempts to resolve such inconsistencies using retries with expotential timeouts.
+When this option is enabled, the medatada from HBase files is stored in a [DynamoDB table](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emrfs-metadata.html).

-The consistensy checks are enabled by adding the `Consistent` setting in the launch command.
+The consistensy checks are enabled by adding the `Consistent` setting to the launch command.

 ```ls
 --emrfs Consistent=true,Args=[fs.s3.consistent.metadata.tableName=EmrFSMetadata]   \
 ```

 Note that the EMR service does not automatically remove the specified DynamoDB table when the cluster is terminated.
-Delete the DynamoDB table manually after cluster is shutdown.
+Delete the DynamoDB table manually after the cluster is shutdown.
 When running multiple clusters concurrently, ensure that each cluster uses a different DynamoDB table name to avoid collisions (default table name is `EmrFSMetadata`).

 ![](images/dynamo-metadata-emr.png "Dynamo EMR Metadata")

 ## Launch Cluster

 Launch the cluster by executing the above command.
-The command returns cluster ID and stores it into an environment variable.
+The command returns a cluster ID and stores it as an environment variable.

 ## Verify HBase Status

-### Login into Master Node
+### Log in to Master Node

-Monitor the cluster status until the bootstrapping process is complete.
+Monitor cluster status until the bootstrapping process is complete.

 ```sh
 watch 'aws emr describe-cluster --cluster-id $CLUSTER_ID | grep MasterPublic | cut -d "\"" -f 4'
 ```

-Determine the public IP address of the HBase Master node.
+Determine public IP address of the HBase Master node.

 ```
 export MASTER_IP=$(aws emr describe-cluster --cluster-id $CLUSTER_ID | grep MasterPublic | cut -d "\"" -f 4) ; echo $MASTER_IP
 ```

-Specify the path to private ssh key and login into the node.
+Specify path to private ssh key and log in to the node.

 ```sh
 ssh -i /path/to/<key-name>.pem -o StrictHostKeyChecking=no hadoop@$MASTER_IP